What to See in Rome in 3 Days

 Cross the bridge and follow the signs to Piazza Navona and the Pantheon, which you can visit.

 If there are still some hours of daylight and you wish to relax a bit, head to Villa Borghese, one of Rome’s most romantic public parks.
-Here you can lie on the grass or go for stroll and discover its lake and numerous buildings.
+Here you can lie on the grass or go for a stroll and discover its lake and numerous buildings.
 If you’re traveling with children, they will love this green space.

-At night there is nothing better than to wander aimlessly through the city streets taking in Rome’s lively atmosphere and extraordinary architecture.
+At night there is nothing better than to wander through the city streets taking in Rome’s lively atmosphere and extraordinary architecture.
 If you didn’t have time to visit Campo dei Fiori the previous day, why not go today and have a relaxing drink?

 Day 3: Imperial Rome